Barakkol33/docs/defensive-programming/README.md

 - `const` function - means that object properties cannot be changed.
   `const` reference to object - only `const` functions can be used.
 - Use public inheritence because then your users can use the public members of the mother class.
+- Copy ctor and operator= are available by default and perform shallow copy, implictly deleted if any member is non-copyable.

 ```cpp
 #include <iostream>